What are Canonical Issues in SEO and How to Fix them?

-You’ve probably heard the term “canonical issues” if you own or manage a website.
 Canonical issues are a common problem for many website owners, and they can have major consequences for your website’s search engine rankings.
 These are common search engine optimization (SEO) issues for websites.
 Similar material on many URLs tends to cause indexing issues, which is even worse because it can dilute your link value and hurt your website’s search rankings.

 What are Canonical Issues?

-Canonical issues arise when numerous URLs on your website point to the same or similar content.
-Duplicate content is considered a concern by search engines such as Google as it can generate confusion and make identifying which page should be ranked for a specific search request difficult.
-Canonicalization is the process of selecting the best URL from multiple possibilities and signaling that this URL is the preferred one that should be used.
+Canonical issues in SEO arise when numerous URLs on your website point to the same or similar content.
+Duplicate content is considered a concern by search engines, such as Google, as it can generate confusion and make it difficult to identify which page should be ranked for a specific search request.

 Canonicalization in SEO